-As usual, you don’t have to wait to be contacted, we are always happy to hear from you, so if you want to discuss something please give your coordinator a call or message them online via email.
+As usual, you don’t have to wait to be contacted, we are always happy to hear from you, so if you want to discuss something please give your coordinator a call or contact them via email.

 Client Meetings and Job Club

 Both venues have been set up to enable 2 metre distancing at all times.
 To ensure we are able to maintain appropriate distancing and minimise contact between people, we ask that you arrive on time for your appointment - you may be asked to wait outside if you arrive early.
 We will endeavour to finish meetings on time in order that we can clean, sanitise and ventilate an area before our next client meeting.

 For your safety and ours, we will be wearing face masks or visors during all our client meetings and request that you do the same, we can provide disposable masks as you enter the building.
 If you are exempt from wearing a mask or feel that wearing a face covering would cause you distress or impact a health condition, please inform your Employment Coordinator prior to your meeting.
 We also have hand sanitiser and wipes in all of our offices, and clean all surfaces after each meeting for everyone’s safety.
 We maintain strict social distancing at all times when you visit.

 You must not attend a meeting if you or any member of your household have any symptoms of Coronavirus, if you are isolating or have been contacted by the Track & Trace team and told to isolate pending a test.
 If you are contacted by Track & Trace shortly after attending a meeting and told to self-isolate or you or any member of your household test positive, we request that you inform us immediately so we can determine what steps we have to take, to ensure the safety of our other clients and staff.